Bachelor of Science in Medical Laboratory Science

 The first three years of the curriculum are taught on the Tech campus and the fourth (professional) year is taught at one of the affiliated schools of medical laboratory science.
 Admission to the professional year is on a competitive basis, and students must meet the admission standards of the medical laboratory science school.

 Baptist Health College, Little Rock, Arkansas: Jennie Manees, M.P.H., MT (ASCP), Program Director, School of Medical Laboratory Science.

 Tuition and fees for courses taken the senior year at one of the affiliated medical laboratory science schools will be assessed at the current rate charged by the affiliated school and are payable to Arkansas Tech University.
-Financial aid and scholarship arrangements are also made by Tech; however, students are also encouraged to contact the affiliated medical laboratory science schools for possible additional opportunities.
+As students are concurrently registered at ATU, financial aid and scholarship arrangements are also made by Tech; however, students are also encouraged to contact the affiliated medical laboratory science schools for possible additional opportunities.

 Upon successful completion of the final year at an affiliated medical laboratory science school, a student is eligible for a bachelor of science degree, as well as being eligible to write the National Board Examination for licensure.
 This examination is given at various times throughout the year by the Board of Registry of the American Society of Clinical Pathologists.

 The matrix below is a sample plan for all coursework required for this program.

 |Condensed course category - final year completed off-campus at